 With guitar being one of the most popular instruments to play, it’s no surprise that more and more people are looking to record their playing at home.
-This can be for a number of reasons; sending a riff to a friend, demoing a song, recording a studio quality track.
-Fortunately you can accomplish all of this without having to spend a fortune on expensive equipment, and in this hub, we’re going to look at your options.
+This can be for a number of reasons: sending a riff to a friend, demoing a song, recording a studio quality track.
+Fortunately, you can accomplish all of this without having to spend a fortune on expensive equipment.
+In this article, we’re going to look at your options.

 For the sake of simplicity, we’re going to break our options into four main categories.

 - Recording Acoustic Guitar

 Before we get into that, however, let’s look at a few rough and ready methods that you can use for situations where you don’t need a super high fidelity audio, such as demoing a song.

 The quality of audio recording on your average smartphone has improved markedly in recent years, but no one should kid themselves into thinking that you can make a high quality recording with your phone’s built in microphone.

 There are other options, of course.
 If your guitar has an output, such as an electric or electro-acoustic guitar, there are many devices available that allow you plug your guitar directly into your phone.
 For guitars that don’t have an output, or if you want to record guitar through an amp, there are higher quality microphones that can be plugged into your phone.